 {131}

-On Lay Preaching
+ON LAY PREACHING

 The question of lay preaching is one of the greatest importance, and one in which, it is obvious, the interests of the church are deeply concerned; because, if God give His Spirit to laymen for the purpose, there is positive loss in the hindrance, and the Spirit of God is grieved.
 The point to be proved by those who are opposed to it is this, either that no laymen have the Spirit of God in testimony; or that, having it, the sanction of man is necessary for its exercise.
 I do not purpose here a general investigation of the principles of the subject, but merely to inquire whether laymen are entitled to preach, if the Lord give them opportunity; or, whether there be any human sanction needful for their doing so.
 I affirm that there is not; and that no such sanction can be proved to be necessary from Scripture; and that no such sanction was therein afforded.

 The question is not, whether all laymen are individually qualified; but, whether as laymen they are disqualified, unless they are what is commonly called ordained.
 I say, commonly called, because the word, used in Scripture, does not in the original convey what it does to an English ear at present.
 I affirm that no such ordination was a qualification to preach in the days of scriptural statement.
-I do not despise order; I do not despise pastoral care&#8212;I love it where it really exists, as that which savours in its place of the sweetest of God&#8217;s services.
+I do not despise order; I do not despise pastoral care -- I love it where it really exists, as that which savours in its place of the sweetest of God's services.
 Though it may be exercised sometimes in a manner not to our present taste or thought, a good shepherd will seek the scattered sheep.
-But I confine myself to a simple question&#8212; the assertion that laymen ought not to preach without episcopal or other analogous appointment.
-My assertion is, that they are entitled; that they did so in Scripture; were justified in doing so, God blessing them therein; and that the principles of Scripture require it, assuming of course here that they are qualified of God; for the question here is not competency to act, *but title to act if competent.* Neither do I despise herein (God forbid that I should do so|) the holy setting apart,
+But I confine myself to a simple question -- the assertion that laymen ought not to preach without episcopal or other analogous appointment.
+My assertion is, that they are entitled; that they did so in Scripture; were justified in doing so, God blessing them therein; and that the principles of Scripture require it, assuming of course here that they are qualified of God; for the question here is not competency to act, *but title to act if competent*.
+Neither do I despise herein (God forbid that I should do so¦) the holy setting apart,

-| I leave the passage as originally published.
-My thoughts on ordination will be found elsewhere; as well as on appointment to office, which is the subject in this sentence&#8212;though I think the distinction of office and place of service by gift was not originally clear in my mind.
+¦I leave the passage as originally published.
+My thoughts on ordination will be found elsewhere; as well as on appointment to office, which is the subject in this sentence -- though I think. the distinction of office and place of service by gift was not originally clear in my mind.
 Gift is in the member of the whole body, and so in the whole body.
-Office, properly speaking, was local&#8212;as elder, deacon.
+Office, properly speaking, was local -- as elder, deacon.

 {132}